-Under the Tax Receivable Agreement we entered into with Greenlane Holdings, LLC and the Members, we are required to make cash payments to the Members equal to 85% of the tax benefits, if any, that we actually realize, or in certain circumstances are deemed to realize, as a result of (i) the increases in the tax basis of assets of Greenlane Holdings, LLC resulting from any redemptions or exchanges of Common Units from the Members as described under "Certain Relationships and Related Party Transactions - The Transactions - Greenlane Operating Agreement - Common Unit Redemption Right" and (ii) certain other tax benefits related to our making payments under the Tax Receivable Agreement.
+Upon the closing of this offering, we will be a party to the Tax Receivable Agreement with Greenlane Holdings, LLC and the Members.
+Under the Tax Receivable Agreement, we will be required to make cash payments to the Members equal to 85% of the tax benefits, if any, that we actually realize, or in certain circumstances are deemed to realize, as a result of (i) the increases in the tax basis of assets of Greenlane Holdings, LLC resulting from any redemptions or exchanges of Common Units from the Members as described under "Certain Relationships and Related Party Transactions-The Transactions-Greenlane Operating Agreement-Common Unit Redemption Right" and (ii) certain other tax benefits related to our making payments under the Tax Receivable Agreement.
 Although the actual timing and amount of any payments that we make to the Members under the Tax Receivable Agreement will vary, we expect those payments will be significant.
 Any payments made by us to the Members under the Tax Receivable Agreement may generally reduce the amount of overall cash flow that might have otherwise been available to us.
-Furthermore, our future obligation to make payments under the Tax Receivable Agreement could make us a less attractive target for an acquisition, particularly in the case of an acquirer that cannot use some or all of the tax benefits that are the subject of the Tax Receivable Agreement.
-For more information, see "Certain Relationships and Related Party Transactions - The Transactions - Tax Receivable Agreement."
-Payments under the Tax Receivable Agreement are not conditioned on any Member's continued ownership of Common Units or our Class A common stock after this offering.
+Furthermore, our future obligation to make payments under the Tax Receivable Agreement.
+For more information, see "Certain Relationships and Related Party Transactions-The Transactions-The Transactions-The Transactions-The Transactions-The Transactions-The Transactions-Common Unit Redemption the tax benefits that are the subject of the Tax Receivable Agreement.
+For more information, see "Certain Relationships and Related Party Transactions-The Transactions-The Transactions-The Transactions-The Transactions-The Transactions-The Transactions-The Transactions-The Transactions-The Transactions-It as some or all of the tax benefits that are the subject of the Tax Receivable Agreement.
+For more information, see "Certain Relationships and Related Party Transactions-The Transactions-The Transactions-The Transactions-The Transactions-The Transactions-The Transactions-The Transactions-The Transactions-Tax Receivable Agreement.
+Por m